sarahbonnin/CRG_RIntroduction/io_plots.md

 <h4>Formats</h4>

-R supports saving figures in pdf, png, jpeg, tiff, bmp, svg, ps.<br>
+R supports a variety of file formats for figures: pdf, png, jpeg, tiff, bmp, svg, ps.<br>
-They all come with their own function:
+They all come with their own function, for example:

 ```{r}
 # TIFF